 C2.
 Are safeguards against official corruption strong and effective?
 1 / 4

-Nagorno-Karabakh continues to suffer from significant corruption, particularly in the construction industry.
+Nagorno-Karabakh continues to suffer from significant corruption, particularly in the construction and infrastructure-development sectors.
 Officials practice favoritism in filling civil service positions.

 C3.
 Does the government operate with openness and transparency?
 1 / 4